We love design. That's how we got here.

-Before she meets with you in person, Stephanie will give you a call to tell you a little more about the nature of our work and what the costs generally run.
-If you’re still interested, she’ll schedule the consultation.
-That’s when she’ll want to hear all your concerns about your kitchen.
-After listening, Stephanie will offer some suggestions for resolving them and, usually*, an onsite estimate.
+We will give you a call to tell you a little more about the nature of our work and what the costs generally run.
+If you’re still interested, we’ll schedule the consultation.
+That’s when we’ll want to hear all your concerns about your kitchen.
+After listening, we will offer some suggestions for resolving them and, usually*, an onsite estimate.
 (In a few, especially-complex situations, we’ll deliver the estimate within 48 hours of the consultation.)
 That’s the extent of it until you’re ready to move forward—or not.
 It’s all very low-pressure.

 Kitchen renovations can feel even more painful than they already are when the delays begin to mount up.
 The cabinetry, for example, arrives on time, but when it’s unpacked, it’s discovered that a tiny, seemingly insignificant piece is missing.
 The installation grinds to a halt while said piece is reordered from the manufacturer.
 And it remains that way until it arrives, which could be three weeks later.
 All the while, you’re becoming a little too-well-acquainted with the drive-thrus and pizzerias in your neighborhood.

 By contrast, when we start refinishing your kitchen, we’ve already accounted for every piece.
 And even in the rare instances when something’s been mis-measured or changed for whatever reason in the midst of the work, we can adapt on the fly and repair or fabricate most things ourselves.
 Nothing throws us off our timeline.

 This, then, is not our theoretical schedule for cabinetry refinishing.
 It’s our actual schedule.